intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/rayonspark.md

 sc = init_spark_on_yarn(
     hadoop_conf="path to the yarn configuration folder",
-    conda_name="py36", # The name of the created conda-env num_executor=2,
+    conda_name="zoo", # The name of the created conda-env num_executor=2,
     executor_cores=4,
     executor_memory="8g",